 - Accelerated Collaborative Teacher (ACT) Preparation Program, a post-B.A. full-time, two-semester program, offered collaboratively with the Los Angeles Unified School District.

-- Integrated Teacher Education Program (ITEP), an undergraduate program with candidates beginning as freshmen or entering the two-year option as transfer students, earning their credential and bachelor’s degree concurrently (in Mild/Moderate and Moderate/Severe programs only).
+- Integrated Teacher Education Program (ITEP), an undergraduate program with candidates beginning as freshmen or entering the two-year option as transfer students, earning their credential and bachelor’s degree concurrently (in Mild/Moderate and Extensive Support Needs program only).

-- SED/SPED Dual Preliminary Credential, a post-B.A. preservice professional program in which candidates earn a Preliminary Education Specialist Credential in Mild/Moderate Disabilities and a Preliminary Single Subject Credential.
+- Dual Preliminary Single Subject/Education Specialist Credential, a post-B.A. preservice professional program in which candidates earn a Preliminary Education Specialist Credential in Mild/Moderate and Extensive Support Needs and a Preliminary Single Subject Credential.

 The Teacher Induction Credential program is a two-year, individualized program designed for candidates who hold a valid Preliminary Education Specialist Credential in the following specialization areas: (1) Deaf and Hard of Hearing; (2) Early Childhood Special Education; (3) Mild/Moderate Disabilities; or (4) Moderate/Severe Disabilities.
 The purpose of the Teacher Induction program is to provide ongoing mentoring and support for new teachers.
 Candidates develop an Individualized Learning Plan (ILP) designed to strengthen their professional practice through self-assessment, goal setting and reflection.
 The program consists of four induction courses centered around the ILP and two pedagogy courses designed to build on skills and knowledge acquired through the Preliminary Credential.
 The one-year early completion option is available for induction candidates who meet predetermined criteria.
 Please contact an advisor in the department for guidance.
 Induction candidates can also complete the Induction credential and M.A. degree concurrently.

 The master’s degree program builds upon the competencies developed in the credential programs, preparing special educators for positions of leadership, advocacy and scholarship in schools, the community and within the overall profession of Special Education.
-The department offers two M.A. programs: (1) an online M.A. in Educational Therapy, and (2) an M.A. in Special Education with an emphasis in (a) Deaf and Hard of Hearing, (b) Early Childhood Special Education, (c) Mild/Moderate Disabilities and (d) Moderate/Severe Disabilities.
+The department offers two M.A. programs: (1) an online M.A. in Educational Therapy, and (2) an M.A. in Special Education with an emphasis in (a) Deaf and Hard of Hearing, (b) Early Childhood Special Education, and (c) Mild/Moderate and Extensive Support Needs.

 Faculty in the Department of Special Education are available to assist students with questions about the department’s programs.
 Please refer to the Department of Special Education website for contact information.

-Prospective students who are unsure of the programs available, what specialization to choose or how to apply to the programs or campus, please contact Dr. Kathryn Peckham-Hardin, (818) 677-4002.
+Prospective students who are unsure of the programs available, what specialization to choose or how to apply to the programs or campus, please contact the department chair.

 All credential programs are accredited by the California Commission on Teacher Credentialing (CTC).